 InBrightestDay Posted February 17, 2020 Author Report Posted February 17, 2020 Well, you can tell I’ve been away fro a while when I forget to check the email address I set up to use with this site, and as such miss a review notification!
 Many thanks to @Thundercloud for sending me a PM to let me know about this.
 Anyway, on to his review!
 Quote Chapter 9 is very good new part of the story.
 You could make the argument that this chapter has very little of the mundane interaction between the lead characters that makes the story great.
 On the other hand it is fitting that the story ends with serious fighting and you make great use of the scenes to show how characters make use of their expertise to prove their worth.
 Thanks!
 We are indeed in the endgame now, which is why things are more action-focused, but I did try to balance it a little and have some level of conversation going on, like with Luzurial and the agents in the stairwell.
 I was, however, very intent on making sure everyone gets something to do.
 Quote Great scene with Gungnir shoot out.
 It is kind of funny since if the bad guys had packed some less powerful weapons they could had blasted the LTF to tiny bits but since they only had Gungnir as long range weapon the heroes get delays to close the distance.
 I should have made this clearer, but the LTV is actually somewhat armored, with ballistic material for the windshield and light armor on the outer surface.
 It’s just that the Gungnir was designed to pierce armor, hence the hypersonic round made of a dense material (tungsten carbide).
 You are right, however, in that they could have shot out the tires to slow the vehicle down or something like that, but I guess the allure of the giant gun made them focus on using that.
 Quote One thing that got me kind of confused is that Gibbs shoot hits the floor after pierching the enemy...seems to suggest that lobby is lower than the road towards the tower.
 Up to that point I assmed the tower to be surrounded by flat ground and all bullets would be horrizontal.
 The tower is surrounded by flat ground, you’re not wrong about that.
 However, Gibbs is sticking up out of a hatch in the LTV’s roof, so he’s up higher than the cultist shooting at him from the ground.
 His Gungnir round thus comes in at a downward angle.
 Quote I really enjoyed the fight with sledgehammer guy and the bad ass way she wins the fight open for the IMO best quote of the chapter "No, she just works for him.”
 Yeah, that was one of my favorite lines to write.
 We’ve seen Luzurial be cool and we’ve seen her be sympathetic, but angels in the sacred texts are usually described as being terrifying, and I wanted a moment where she gets to be that way.
 I was thinking of reaction lines after that, and when one of them was something like “Oh my God” or “Jesus Christ” that was when the response popped into my head, and I loved it so much there was no way it wasn’t going in there.
 Burning a hole through the cultist also led into the discussion of divine fire itself… Quote The scene when they discuss Luzurial not using her special power 75 years ago was good and IMO fix some of plot holes in the original story.
 It all ties perfectly with the later scene when she is saving the female hostages.
 The wording about her as a messenger and reactions from the captures women was very nice.
 Credit must be given to JD here.
 That line about Luzurial’s eyes glowing, but then her regaining control of herself, made me so curious about just how powerful she is that it led to this idea.
 I’m also glad that you liked the moment between the caged women and her.
 It is a bit of symmetry, how she couldn’t do anything to help the women 75 years earlier, but now she can, and I liked writing their reactions as well, all sort of forgetting everything for a moment and clustering around the angel.
 Freyde’s reaction in particular, when Luzurial reassured her in Yiddish, was sort of a microcosm of what all of them are feeling.
 Quote Great that you managed to make use of my suggestion about special power for a certain individual.
 Well thank you for suggesting that power!
 I remember when you first brought the idea up, I was like “Oh, man, this is a cool idea, but it seems so weird just to use it as a one-off,” and then I realized “Well, then I’ll just have it pop up again!”
 Quote In any case the bad ass save done here was really tense and written in a cool way.
 Thank you!
 I wanted Calista to have something to do here instead of just being a hostage, and then when I was coming up with the trap I had this image pop into my head from my childhood.
 See, I grew up on Don Bluth movies, one of which was The Land Before Time.
 In that film, in the scene where the T. rex first appears, there’s a part where Littlefoot and Cera hide from it in a thicket of...some plant with thorns, and believe it or not, I had that image, of the tunnel of thorns, in my head while writing Calista’s crawl to disable the trap, except that in this case the thorns are growing in toward you.
 Quote I really look forward to reading the rest of the story.
 Thanks!
 Hopefully it ends up being a fun read!
 JayDee 1 Quote

 Thundercloud Posted February 17, 2020 Report Posted February 17, 2020 18 hours ago, InBrightestDay said: Well, you can tell I’ve been away fro a while when I forget to check the email address I set up to use with this site, and as such miss a review notification!
 Lucky you that actually get review notifications.
 Myself I have seen forum notifications to my gmail account but never any review notification at all.
 18 hours ago, InBrightestDay said: Thanks!
 We are indeed in the endgame now, which is why things are more action-focused, but I did try to balance it a little and have some level of conversation going on, like with Luzurial and the agents in the stairwell.
 I was, however, very intent on making sure everyone gets something to do.
 It was a very good conversation in the stairwell...but still not quite the same as soul searching talk with the main characters in the previous chapters.
 18 hours ago, InBrightestDay said: I should have made this clearer, but the LTV is actually somewhat armored, with ballistic material for the windshield and light armor on the outer surface.
 It’s just that the Gungnir was designed to pierce armor, hence the hypersonic round made of a dense material (tungsten carbide).
 No worries there…I was kind of assuming they were driving a military vehicle and not just some random SUV, 18 hours ago, InBrightestDay said: You are right, however, in that they could have shot out the tires to slow the vehicle down or something like that, but I guess the allure of the giant gun made them focus on using that.
 A future version of a gatling gun when they wanted to step out of the vehicle would also have been quite effective.
 Maybe those kind of weapons are banned in the future.
 If you google gatling gun one of first hits if it legal own such weapon...insane if you ask me.
 18 hours ago, InBrightestDay said: The tower is surrounded by flat ground, you’re not wrong about that.
 However, Gibbs is sticking up out of a hatch in the LTV’s roof, so he’s up higher than the cultist shooting at him from the ground.
 His Gungnir round thus comes in at a downward angle.
 I am too lazy to do the numbers...but if we assume the height of the LTV is limited compared to how close they parked the LTV to hostiles shooting at them the base of the triangle should be huge since they hit the upper body on a shot that was mostly horizontal.
 Of course nothing wrong with them using the LTV to park very close...but then Gibbs shot become less impressive if it was just a point blank shot.
 The shot hitting the lower part of the wall behind the shooter would be cool and keep Gibbs shot as more fantastical.
 18 hours ago, InBrightestDay said: Yeah, that was one of my favorite lines to write.
 We’ve seen Luzurial be cool and we’ve seen her be sympathetic, but angels in the sacred texts are usually described as being terrifying, and I wanted a moment where she gets to be that way.
 I was thinking of reaction lines after that, and when one of them was something like “Oh my God” or “Jesus Christ” that was when the response popped into my head, and I loved it so much there was no way it wasn’t going in there.
 Burning a hole through the cultist also led into the discussion of divine fire itself… Credit must be given to JD here.
 That line about Luzurial’s eyes glowing, but then her regaining control of herself, made me so curious about just how powerful she is that it led to this idea.
 I saw your talk with JD about it and my comment is that by now it is starting to become habit that you explain what JD should have meant with his scenes.
 18 hours ago, InBrightestDay said: I’m also glad that you liked the moment between the caged women and her.
 It is a bit of symmetry, how she couldn’t do anything to help the women 75 years earlier, but now she can, and I liked writing their reactions as well, all sort of forgetting everything for a moment and clustering around the angel.
 Freyde’s reaction in particular, when Luzurial reassured her in Yiddish, was sort of a microcosm of what all of them are feeling.
 The more sinister author would have had Luzurial sacrificing the captured since she has learned she sometimes must make hard choices….but that is not kind of story you are telling.
 Reminds me of a LARP scenario when a friend was “this plot will make the players have to make a choice between killing an innocent elf and making progress in the fighting the big bad”...the veteran players was like “oh...we have already done this mistakes and it cost us a quarter ofthe world’s elven population…off with her head”.
 Took the friend that had written the plot very by surprise.
 18 hours ago, InBrightestDay said: Well thank you for suggesting that power!
 I remember when you first brought the idea up, I was like “Oh, man, this is a cool idea, but it seems so weird just to use it as a one-off,” and then I realized “Well, then I’ll just have it pop up again!”
 Glad I could help.
 18 hours ago, InBrightestDay said: Thank you!
 I wanted Calista to have something to do here instead of just being a hostage, and then when I was coming up with the trap I had this image pop into my head from my childhood.
 See, I grew up on Don Bluth movies, one of which was The Land Before Time.
 In that film, in the scene where the T. rex first appears, there’s a part where Littlefoot and Cera hide from it in a thicket of...some plant with thorns, and believe it or not, I had that image, of the tunnel of thorns, in my head while writing Calista’s crawl to disable the trap, except that in this case the thorns are growing in toward you.
 I loved that movie when I was kid.
-InBrightestDay and JayDee 2 Quote
+JayDee and InBrightestDay 2 Quote

 JayDee Posted February 18, 2020 Report Posted February 18, 2020 17 hours ago, Thundercloud said: I saw your talk with JD about it and my comment is that by now it is starting to become habit that you explain what JD should have meant with his scenes. @InBrightestDay is doing a good job of retroactively polishing my story.
 InBrightestDay 1 Quote